Foundation Year 1 and 2

 In the event that any posts become available that are outside of this general rule, they will be advertised on the NHS Jobs website.

-From August 2016 the trust has 36 Foundation Year 1 posts, all of which are split into three four-month triplets.
+In August 2017 the trust has 36 Foundation Year 1 posts, all of which are split into three four-month triplets.
 All posts have triplets in medicine and surgery, with additional posts in Trauma & Orthopaedics, Paediatrics (at Alder Hey Children’s Hospital) and Psychiatry (at 5 Boroughs Partnership Trust).

 There are four surgical subspecialties to choose from – Breast, Colorectal, UGI and Urology.
 We will ask you to rank your preferences and will allocate you with the aim of giving everybody their highest possible ranking.
 If you are allocated to a Track including Surgery in F2 as well, you will not be able to repeat the same subspecialty in F2 (and see below re Integration Placements).